hucancode/hucancode/src/posts/statistics-0-mean-median-mode.md

 ## Practice

-Hackerrank has an exercise for you to test your knowledge:
+Hackerrank has some exercises for you to test your knowledge:

 - https://www.hackerrank.com/challenges/s10-basic-statistics/problem
 - https://www.hackerrank.com/challenges/s10-weighted-mean/problem